lowleveldesign/debug-recipes/memory/managed-memory-leaks.md

 Collect memory
 --------------

-To create a memory dump you may use procdump or [minidumper](https://github.com/goldshtn/minidumper) tool from Sasha Goldshtein:
+To create a memory dump you may use [procdump](https://live.sysinternals.com) or [minidumper](https://github.com/goldshtn/minidumper) - a tool from Sasha Goldshtein (with my contribution):

     procdump -ma <your-app-name-or-pid>

+    minidumper -ma <your-app-name-or-pid>

 For a GC heap snapshot use **a perfview snapshot**: